Someguy123/hivefeed-js/README.md

 }
 ```

-`exchanges_provide` - Add new coin pairs to exchanges, allowing the user to inform steemfeed-js of
+`exchanges_provide` - Add new coin pairs to exchanges, allowing the user to inform hivefeed-js of
 new pairs supported by a given exchange.

 By default, most exchange adapters have the following pairs enabled (if the exchange supports them):